Welcome Home.

 Through the generosity of church members and their friends, we are able to provide a free holiday store for students and teachers at Diggs-Latham each Christmas.
 It is stocked with gently used or new items.
 Each student is given the opportunity to select a gift for an important adult in their life, which is then wrapped by one of our volunteers.

 This annual walk fundraiser to alleviate hunger is sponsored by Church World Services (CWS) each October.
-Proceeds benefit our local organizations of Sunnyside Ministries and Crisis Control, as well as hunger needs throughout the world.
+Proceeds benefit our local organizations of Sunnyside Ministry and Crisis Control, as well as hunger needs throughout the world.
 Our own Board of World Mission often works in conjunction with CWS to get food to those most in need.

 Home Moravian Church has always been a supporter of the CROP Hunger Walk with members walking and/or donating funds.